 Events & Programs

-Use Polar Careers, powered by Symplicity, to register with the Office of Career Services, find out about and sign up for events, post your resume and search for jobs.
-Use your ONU e-mail address and school password to access Polar Careers.
+Use Polar Careers powered by Symplicity to register with the Polar Careers office, find out about and sign up for events, post your resume and search for jobs.
+Use your ONU e-mail address and school password to access Polar Careers powered by Symplicity.

 - Prior to posting your résumé, have it reviewed by an ONU professional career advisor.